Hosted roundtables programme

 Heathrow Southern Rail: removing the pain from catching the plane

-A discussion on integrated and decarbonised airport access.
-In the context of the Government's 10 year infrastructure strategy and the drive for growth, net zero and devolution we will explore how access to airports can be made more efficient, less congesting and respectful of communities and the planet.
-Apply Here
+In the context of the Government's 10-year infrastructure strategy and the drive for growth, net zero and devolution this session explored how access to airports can be made more efficient, less congesting and respectful of communities and the planet.

 Freewheeling